 The Troll Wall (Trollveggen) in Romsdalen

 From Åndalsnes, drive eight kilometers up the Romsdalen Valley to the base of Trollveggen and Romsdalshorn.
 From here there are great views to the surrounding mountains, to the valley and to Rauma River.
-Trollveggen is the tallest vertical Rock Face in Europe (more than 1000 meters vertical cliff and 50 meters overhang).
-The highest peaks at Trollveggen rage almost 1800 meters above the Romsdalen Valley.
-Trollveggen can be seen from Trollveggen Visitor Centre down in the Romsdalen Valley.

 Geiranger – Trollstigen National Tourist Route

 Experience the UNESCO-protected Geirangerfjord and the Trollstigen Mountain Road, two of Norways most dramatic and most visited attractions.
-Stay at the Juvet Landscape Hotel that use the surrounding nature as part of the hotel.
-The National Tourist Route is 106 kilometer long and is closed during winter.

 Fjord Hike on Romsdalseggen

 Romsdalseggen in Romsdal has in short time become one of the most popular hikes in Norway.
 The hike starts in the Vengedalen Valley in Isfjorden and ends in the city center of Åndalsnes.
-The prize is a fantastic view over the Romsdalen Valley and the Romsdalsfjord.
-From Romsdalseggen you can actually see all the way to the Atlantic Ocean.

 Hiking to Rampestreken Viewpoint at Åndalsnes

-Part of the Romsdalseggen Ridge between Isfjorden and Åndalsnes in Romsdal.
+Romsdalstrappa and Rampestreken is part of the hike on the Romsdalseggen Ridge between Isfjorden and Åndalsnes in Romsdal.
 You can do the long hike along Romsdalseggen, and you will pass Rampestreken Viewpoint on the descend down to Åndalsnes (long and heavy hike).
-Or you can hike upwards from Åndalsnes to Rampestreken at 537 meters above the Romsdalsfjord (1-2 hour trip each way, steep and heavy hike).

 Fjord Fishing on the Romsdalsfjord

 Skipper and fishing guide John Kofoed takes you on an exciting fishing adventure after large fish or specific species of fish, all according to your wishes.
 The fishing banks are very close by Åndalsnes, and the Romsdalsfjord can offer the chance of big fish and a wide variety of species.
-All the fishing trips depart from the city center at Åndalsnes.
-Season all year.
-In the video below, John Kofoed’s fishing boat is on its way to Åndalsnes after a fishing trip on the Romsdalsfjord.

 The Summer Boat on the Romsdalsfjord